Environmental Quality Incentives Program (EQIP) - Illinois

 EQIP is available to producers or owners of eligible land with a natural resource concern.
 The land can be either in agricultural or forest production including producers engaged in livestock production.

-Applications for EQIP are accepted on a continuous basis; however Illinois NRCS has established four application cutoff dates.
-The four application cutoff dates are listed below:
+Applications for EQIP are accepted on a continuous basis; however Illinois NRCS has established two application cutoff dates.
+The two application cutoff dates are listed below:

 Illinois agricultural producers who submit a signed application, NRCS-CPA-1200 form, at their local NRCS field offices by the deadline will be evaluated for funding consideration.